 Santa Fe sits at an elevation of 7,000 feet at the southern edge of the Rockies, in the Sangre de Cristo Mountains.
 Tourists are attracted by cool summer hiking and skiing in winter, but keep in mind that this high elevation requires some time to acclimate.
 A Spanish architectural influence is seen throughout Santa Fe, and stems from the missionaries that arrived in the 1600s to convert the local Native American population.
 Old missions, such as the San Miguel, can be seen scattered across New Mexico.

 Today, Santa Fe is the nation's third largest market for buying and selling art.
-In addition to the many galleries at the Plaza and along Canyon Road, several museums, including the New Mexico Museum of Art and the Georgia O'Keefe Museum, celebrate the creative spirit of Santa Fe.
+In addition to the 100-plus art galleries and studios at the Plaza (a five-minute drive away) and along Canyon Road (a 10-minute drive away), several museums, including the New Mexico Museum of Art and the Georgia O'Keefe Museum, celebrate the creative spirit of Santa Fe.

-The Lodge at Santa Fe has 127 rooms with Southwestern-style decor.
-This mid-range property features patterned carpeting, carved light wood furniture, and coffeemakers.
-There are some dated touches at the lodge, including old tube TVs.
-However, rooms are spacious and certain rooms -- such as those in the Kiva Wing -- are very spacious at 500 to 700 square feet.
+The Lodge at Santa Fe has 128 rooms with Southwestern-style decor (including boldly patterned carpeting and carved wood furniture) and amenities such as flat-screen TVs, coffeemakers, and free Wi-Fi (though some guests have complained about signal strength).
+Some higher-level rooms have extras such as adobe fireplaces, wet bars, hot tubs, and large balconies.
+All units are spacious and certain rooms -- such as those in the Kiva Wing -- are very big, at 500 to 700 square feet.
 Views are excellent from the second floor on the mountain side (facing east) while other rooms may only overlook the pool or the parking lot.

 Outdoor pool and whirlpool, fitness center, wedding chapel, and New Mexican restaurant